TechWiz-3/kadoo-cli/README.md

 $ kadoo dev -a "Star this repo xDD" -q 2

 # mark a task as done: kadoo <TABLE_NAME> -d "<TASK_NAME>" -q <QUADRANT>
-$ kadoo dev -a "Work on a new project" -q 1
+$ kadoo dev -d "Work on a new project" -q 1
 ```

 ## About